-The Crosby Kemper Lectureship was established in 1979 by a grant from the Enid and R. Crosby Kemper Foundation of Kansas City, Missouri.
-It is intended to provide for lectures by authorities on British History or Sir Winston Churchill at the National Churchill Museum.
-The established Lectureship is held under the auspices of the British Institute of the United States and the National Churchill Museum.
+The Enid and R. Crosby Kemper Lectureship was established in 1979 by a grant from the Enid and R. Crosby Kemper Foundation of Kansas City, Missouri.
+It is intended to provide for lectures by authorities on history, Winston Churchill and his legacy in today's world.